muroj/resume/projects/azure_vm_disk_backups.md

 * One or more [backup policies](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/data_protection_backup_policy_disk)
 * One or more [VM-based disk snapshots](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/data_protection_backup_instance_disk)

 The solution utilized our existing GitOps pipeline to automate the creation of backup resources.
 I worked with a representative team (InfoSec) to test the solution to ensure it met their requirements.
-I also evangalized the solution to the wider SRE team to raise awareness and encourage adoption.
+I also evangelized the solution to the wider SRE team to raise awareness and encourage adoption.

 ## Result

 * Reduced friction between SRE and service teams.
 Teams no longer had to wait weeks for their disk snapshot request to get prioritized and fulfilled.
 * Disk snapshots were automated and scheduled.
 Backup policies supported different service levels depending on workload criticality.
 Stale snapshots are automatically purged based on a well-defined retention policy.